JSystemsTech/AppFlow/docs.md

             <div class="col-xs-8 col-lg-10 fr fs-auto-h3 p-0">App Configs</div>
             <div class="col-xs-2 col-lg-1"></div>
             <div class="col-xs-12 text-left">
-               <h2 class="fs-xl">Relative App Width And Hight</h2>
+               <h2 class="fs-auto-h6">Relative App Width And Hight</h2>
-               <p class="fs-md text-color-light">While the overall size of collapsed App elements are controlled by classes applied to the Tray element there may be the need to make individual App elements bigger than the default.
+               <p class="fs-auto-md text-color-light">While the overall size of collapsed App elements are controlled by classes applied to the Tray element there may be the need to make individual App elements bigger than the default.
 That is where App Span  and App Height Span setting come into play</p>
                <div class="col-xs-12">
                   <h2 class="fs-lg">App Span</h2>
-                  <p class="fs-md text-color-light">This option controls the width of App element relative to the overall App Size and spacing options set in the Tray.
+                  <p class="fs-auto-md text-color-light">This option controls the width of App element relative to the overall App Size and spacing options set in the Tray.
 Add any one of the following classes to an App element:</p>
                   <ul>
                         <li><strong>App Span 2 </strong>: add "app-span-2" (Collapsed app spans width of 2 App elements)</li>
                         <li><strong>App Span 3 </strong>: add "app-span-3" (Collapsed app spans width of 3 App elements)</li>